Guide to Work, Study, Travel and Living Abroad

 Volunteer in Mexico to Conserve Coral Reefs

-How an expedition in Mexico provided valuable research for the coral reef systems of the Mesoamerican Reef along with the reward of additional diver training
+How an expedition in Mexico provided valuable research for the coral reef systems of the Mesoamerican Reef, along with the reward of additional diver training

-Beach in Mexico
+Beach in Mexico.

-View of the beach.
+View of the beach in Mexico.

-Angelfish in Mexico
+Angelfish in Mexico.

 Angelfish staring back at me in coral reef.
 Photo by Cheryl S. MacDonald.

-For More Information
+For More Information on Volunteering with GVI

 What’s included in GVI's Marine Conservation Expedition in Mexico Program: